-Research from CEBI on consumption during corona shutdown; DAWN separates gamma rays into two classes using Al algorithm; PRIVACY has launched a series of research videos; project from Hy-Q makes progress with upscaling of quantum photonic theory; and researchers from CNG discover a new kind of 2D materials.
+Research from CEBI on consumption during corona shutdown in PNAS; DAWN separates gamma rays into two classes using Al algorithm; PRIVACY has launched a series of research videos; project from Hy-Q makes progress with upscaling of quantum photonic theory; and researchers from CNG discover a new kind of 2D materials.
 All this in the DNRF’s Other July News in Brief here.

 Consumer spending in both Denmark and Sweden has been reduced evenly during the COVID-19 shutdown in recent months, even though only Denmark imposed significant restrictions on economic activities.
-This is the main conclusion of a study conducted by the Center of Excellence CEBI, which has been covered by the New York Times and Die Welt.
+This is the main conclusion of a study conducted by the Center of Excellence CEBI, which has been covered by the New York Times and Die Welt and published in the scientific journal PNAS.
 Behind the study is Associate Professor Asger Lau Andersen, Ph.D. student Emil Toft Hansen, Professor MSO Niels Johannesen, and post-doc Adam Sheridan from CEBI at the University of Copenhagen.

 Researchers from DAWN separate gamma-ray bursts into two classes using Al algorithm